Saul Bautista

-Saul Bautista is a Senior at Eastern Washington University majoring in History.
+Saul Bautista graduated from Eastern Washington University in 2023 with a BA in History.
 He earned his AA degree at Spokane Falls Community College.
-He is currently studying the historical socio-political climate of Latinoamerica’s diverse cultures.
-For his research project in the summer of 2022, he worked under the mentorship of Dr. Joseph Lenti to do deep research on the history of the multiple governments of Central America, focusing on how the educational system of Honduras actively tries to undermine the presence of the native Americans in the history of the country, and the treatment of the indigenous people in the region by the Honduran government.
-This research project has prepared Saul for graduate level work.
+He has concentrated his studies in the historical socio-political climate of Latinoamerica’s diverse cultures.
+For his research project in the summer of 2022, he worked under the mentorship of Dr. Joseph Lenti.
+Using well-rounded sources, Saul researched the history of the multiple governments of Central America, focusing on how the educational system of Honduras actively tries to undermine the presence of the native Americans in the history of the country, and the treatment of the indigenous people in the region by the Honduran government.
 He plans to obtain a PhD in History.

 2022 EWU Faculty Research Mentor: Dr. Joseph Lenti